hotwheelsandhighheels/hotwheelsandhighheels.github.io/About.md

 Driving really fast on an empty highway with the windows down and the night sky ahead

 ## Registration
-HW&Hh publishes memory work in the form of oral histories and creative content.
+HW&Hh publishes memory work in the form of interviews and creative content.
 <br>
 <br>